HAFTA gets asked

 There is no charge to come and ride, but nothing is ever exactly free.

-HAFTA is all about spreading the stoke and wants to see continued mountain biking opportunities in the Halton Region forests, unfortunately we can’t do it all by ourselves and need rider support so that our not for profit club can afford to engage in official trail maintenance.
+HAFTA is all about spreading the stoke and wants to see continued mountain biking opportunities in the Halton Region forests, unfortunately we can’t do it all by ourselves and need rider support so that our volunteer-run not for profit can afford to engage in official trail maintenance.

 Know that when you come to the Agreement forest and use the single-track trails that Halton Region does not maintain any of them and will not in the near future.
 The work to keep these trails trails open is the product of thousands of unpaid volunteer hours accumulated over decades.